 We requested the following: (a) accounts payable aging and schedule of other accrued liabilities as of September 30, 2021; (b) list of accrued expenses as of September 30, 2021, including date of invoice and payment due date; and (c) uninvoiced purchase orders (goods or services received but invoices have not been received).
 We read the policy titled, "Expense Recognition, Accounts Payable and Accrued Liabilities" and discussed certain items within the policy with Prospect on November 17, 2021.
-We observed that Prospect's aging schedules for RWMC and OLF contains cumulative amounts of past due vendor invoices, grouped and summed by the number of months the unpaid invoice is past the payment due dates found on the invoice, (e.g., 1 month, 2 months, 3 months and over 3 months) as of September 30, 2021.
+We observed that Prospect's aging schedules for RWMC and OLF contains cumulative amounts grouped by the number of months the unpaid invoice is past the payment due dates found on the invoice, (e.g., 1 month, 2 months, 3 months and over 3 months) as of September 30, 2021.